 Just giving employees a policy isn’t good enough.
 Training is needed to be sure that employees understand sexual harassment and how they can prevent and report it.
 Training is also important to send the message that the employer takes sexual harassment seriously and will not tolerate it.
 You should plan to conduct sexual harassment prevention training each year for all employees.
 New employees should have a brief review of your sexual harassment policy within a week of their start date, you don’t want someone working for you for six months until they learn about sexual harassment at the annual training.

-- An explanation of sexual harassment consistent with guidance issued by the department in consultation with the division of human rights;
+- Include an explanation of sexual harassment consistent with guidance issued by the Department of Labor in consultation with the Division of Human Rights

-- Examples of conduct that would constitute unlawful sexual harassment;
+- Include examples of conduct that would constitute unlawful sexual harassment

-- Information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment; and
+- Include information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment

-- Information concerning employees’ rights of redress and all available forums for adjudicating complaints.
+- Include information concerning employees’ rights of redress and all available forums for adjudicating complaints

 No employee should have to work in a stressful and threatening environment caused by sexual harassment.
 Management needs to take action immediately in response to a complaint of harassment.
 Depending on the situation, these actions will include:

-- Assign a responsible person to investigate the situation including talking with the accused person and any witnesses.
+- Assign a responsible person to confidentially investigate the situation including talking with the accused person and any witnesses.
 In small businesses, without a designated HR person, the investigator will often be an owner.
-Small businesses, such as farms, should also consider hiring an outside person to investigate such as an attorney or human resources professional, especially when the relationships involved are very close.
-For example, it would be very difficult for a farm owner to investigate in an unbiased and calm way when his son is accused of harassing another employee.
+Small businesses should consider hiring an outside person to investigate, such as an attorney or human resources professional, especially when the harassment allegations are serious or the relationships involved are very close and likely to appear to bias an investigation.

 - Decide whether the behavior is sexual harassment.